-- 10 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out: - a. looked after children, or previously looked after children, sometimes referred to as children in public care. - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage. - d. children for whom the academy is the nearest state-funded school to their home address, measured by straight-line distance - In the event of more applicants than places under criteria 11b, 11c or 11d above, children living nearest to the academy have priority, using criterion 11e. - e. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+- a. looked after children, or previously looked after children - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage. - d. children for whom the academy is the nearest state-funded school to their home address that provides education in this year group, measured by straight-line distance - e. children who live nearest to the academy measured by the straight-line distance from the child's home address to the academy's main entrance.